Struggling To Get in and out of Bath? 9 Elderly or Disabled Aids

 1. Handrails on both sides of the staircase

-If you or your loved one can still access and use stairs but requires a little additional support, then adding an additional handrail could be all you need.
+If you or your loved one can still access and use stairs but requires a little additional support, then adding another handrail could be all you need.
 By offering support on both sides, it can increase the safety of using stairs in your home.
 It’s worthwhile extending the handrail beyond the first and last stair.
 This will enable residents to secure their grip before approaching the stairs and is particularly useful for those with visual impairments, as it offers support before walking on an uneven surface.

 1. Replace carpets with wooden floors